If we don’t win, you don’t pay.

 (c) A pedestrian facing a circular green signal, unless prohibited by sign or otherwise directed by a pedestrian control signal as provided in Section 21456, may proceed across the roadway within any marked or unmarked crosswalk, but shall yield the right-of-way to vehicles lawfully within the intersection at the time that signal is first shown. (d) A pedestrian facing a green arrow turn signal, unless otherwise directed by a pedestrian control signal as provided in Section 21456, shall not enter the roadway.”
 (Source).

 As noted above, you can’t just turn around unless it’s safe, and so long as there is no signage saying you can’t.
-Also, the Code admits there are also “unmarked” crosswalks, which the uneducated person may assume is a places where pedestrians are “jaywalking.”
+The Code also admits there are “unmarked” crosswalks, which the uneducated person may assume are places where pedestrians are “jaywalking.”

 RECAP: California vehicle drivers in California are permitted to make U-turns at intersections with traffic control devices unless a sign prohibits such action under California Vehicle Code Section 21451.
-That code specifies that drivers are allowed to make U-turns when approaching an intersection with a green light unless signs prohibit U-turns.
+That Code specifies that drivers can make U-turns when approaching an intersection with a green light unless signs prohibit U-turns.

 But even if it is legal, drivers must yield right of way to all oncoming traffic.
 And motorists wishing to turn around in such a fashion must yield to pedestrians occupying adjacent crosswalks.
-(But again, the turn must be safe – Ex: You can’t run over a “jaywalker” and get away with it.)
+(Again, the turn must be safe.
+For example, you can’t run over a “jaywalker” and get away with it.)

 Are U-Turns Legal in “Business Districts?”

-Moreover, pedestrians are present in more massive amounts in many of these commercial zones.
+Moreover, pedestrians are present in greater numbers in many of these commercial zones.
 Think about it.
 They are using Del Amo Mall in Torrance as an example.
 You will have kids walking across Hawthorne Boulevard from 24 Hour Fitness or another establishment to get to Lucile’s BBQ or EMC to grab lunch, for example.

-You can see why the DMV has rules to make U-Turns illegal and for slower speeds in these areas now, right?
-So here, the idea is public safety.
-So let’s look at the actual Vehicle Section dealing with U-turns in business zones below, so we don’t get in trouble.
+You can see why the DMV has rules to make U-turns illegal and for slower speeds in these areas now, right?
+The idea is public safety.
+So, let’s look at the actual Vehicle Section dealing with U-turns in business zones below so we don’t get in trouble.

 - So, in addition to reduced speeds in commercial and business areas, “Turning and Stopping and Turning Signals” are discussed under California Vehicle Code Section 22102, which states: